-The Affordable Care Act (also known as Obamacare)
+Affordable Care Act

-From no longer being able to discriminate against people based on pre-existing conditions to allowing young people to stay on their parents’ insurance until the age of 26, the Affordable Care Act is working for women and their families.
+From no longer being able to discriminate against people based on pre-existing conditions to allowing young people to stay on their parents’ insurance until the age of 26, the Affordable Care Act is working for individuals and their families.

-Under the Affordable Care Act, states were able to expand insurance options to people in two main ways – through private insurance Exchanges and through Medicaid Expansion.
+Under the Affordable Care Act, states were able to expand insurance options to people in two main ways – through private insurance exchanges and through Medicaid Expansion.
 Because then-Governor Corbett chose not to create our own Exchange, here in Pennsylvania, our Health Insurance Exchange – also known as a Marketplace – is run by the federal government.
 It can be accessed at www.Healthcare.gov.

 Thankfully, Governor Tom Wolf made expanding Medicaid a priority when he took office in 2015.
 To find out more information about Pennsylvania’s Medicaid program, including eligibility, visit healthchoicespa.com.